Compare (0 of 4)

 If none of these fix your problem, it is likely that you either have faulty components or extensive wear and tear.
 If you can’t find the cause yourself, we recommend either hiring a professional to fix it, or replacing it with a new microwave.

-Microwave Not Heating Up
+Why Is My Microwave Not Heating Up?

 There are likely to be three possible reasons why your microwave oven isn’t heating up.
 These, and their fixes, are: